 - Two years full-time* medical laboratory technician experience in an accredited clinical laboratory** within the last four years to include: blood banking, chemistry, hematology, microbiology, immunology and urinalysis/body fluids

-- A willingness to provide a full or partial clinical practicum if missing experience in any or all laboratory areas: The clinical practicum includes up to 20 weeks total: 4 weeks in hematology, 4 weeks in clinical chemistry, 5 weeks in microbiology, 5 weeks in blood bank (with serology), and 2 weeks discretion of Supervisor with Program Director approval.
+- Agrees to enroll in a full or partial clinical practicum if missing experience in any or all laboratory areas: The clinical practicum includes up to 20 weeks total: 4 weeks in hematology, 4 weeks in clinical chemistry, 5 weeks in microbiology, 5 weeks in blood bank (with serology), and 2 weeks discretion of Supervisor with Program Director approval.

 - Completed attestation form and copy of ASCP MLT certification submitted to firstname.lastname@example.org or via online form

 Enrollment eligibility is based on CLS Advance Placement Criteria.
 AP credit may be given for clinical experience in accordance with program policies.
 See Policy Manual for Senior Practicum Advanced Placement: Laboratory Medicine requirements.

 *Full time experience is defined as a minimum of thirty-five (35) hours per week.
 Individuals who have part-time experience may be permitted to utilize prorated part-time experience to meet the work experience requirements.
 For example, if you are employed 20 hours per week for one year, your experience would be computed as 20 divided by 35 multiplied by 52 weeks, or the equivalent of 29.7 weeks of full-time employment.